Shiv Kumar Rai: Career

 Rai started his career as a reporter on a regional newspaper based in Madhya Pradesh.

 He was a prime time News Anchor with Zee News.
 Rai also worked with Doordarshan, Voice of India, Aaj Tak, and the Navabharat.

 As of 2014, he is a columnist for Dainik Jagran, Swatantra Vartha, Amar Ujala, as well as for other Indian newspapers.

 Fourth Voice Media Network

-In 2011 Rai established FOURTH VOICE MEDIA NETWORK (POINT OUT GROUP), an Indian Media Company based in New Delhi, with a formidable reputation in the PRINT MEDIA, FILM & TELEVISION PROGRAMME. its motto is to give voice to issues that concern everyone.
+In 2011 Rai established FOURTH VOICE MEDIA NETWORK (POINT OUT GROUP), an Indian Media Company based in New Delhi, in the PRINT MEDIA, FILM & TELEVISION PROGRAMME.

 Personal life

 Rai is based in New Delhi, India.
 He lives with his family.